-- 10.2.1 The period of Ineligibility, subject to Article 10.2.4, shall be four (4) years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.42 - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and the UIM can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, subject to Article 10.2.4.1, the period of Ineligibility shall be two (2) years. - 10.2.3 As used in Article 10.2, the term "intentional" is meant to identify those constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in a nati-doping rule violation and manifestly disregarded that risk.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition an anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and in a substance is not a Specified Substance and the Athlete can establish that the rothibited Substance was Used Out-of-Competition in a context unrelated to sport performance.4
+- 10.2.1 The period of Ineligibility, subject to Article 10.2.4, shall be four (4) years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.42 - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and the UIM can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, subject to Article 10.2.4.1, the period of Ineligibility shall be two (2) years. - 10.2.3 As used in Article 10.2, the term "intentional" is meant to identify those constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in a mati-doping rule violation and manifestly disregarded that risk.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance and the Athlete can establish that the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and an Specified Substance and the Athlete can establish that the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition and an anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited Substance was Used Out-of-Competition and an experime Substance was Used Out-of-Competition in a context unrelated to sport performance.49